adrianR84/claude-code-clock/README.md

 - **~2ms latency** — negligible overhead
 - **~10 tokens per turn** — minimal context cost
 - **Zero dependencies** — POSIX `date` only
-- **Status bar visibility** — you can see the timestamp, not just Claude

 ## Installation